 - Keep a good rapport throughout your contract, so that lines of communication are open with your manager

-- Approach your boss well before the contract is ending to enquire about an extension
+- Approach your boss well before the international contract is ending to enquire about an extension

 - Consider how your skills might fit into other duties in the company, and communicate those as relating to other projects